kozthh/Skyscrapers/Journal/learning.md

 - Studying relational tables and applying it to my initial apps Relational pk fk left side right side cartitian planes.

+## August 29, 2026
+- Studying relational still on FK and PK how do they work and also the cartitian plane is still difficult for me and working on it

 ## Phase 0 — Java Foundations
 - August 8, 2026: Today I took care of my responsibilities, stayed productive, and ended the day feeling proud of myself for getting things done also did small excercises in loops.